 The Religious Worker visa is for PAID religious work; the Charity Worker visa is for UNPAID voluntary work for a UK registered charity (which can include faith-based charities).
 Religious Worker permits up to 24 months stay; Charity Worker permits up to 12 months.
 Both share the 12-month mutual cooling-off period — a worker cannot move between them, or repeat either, within a 12-month window after expiry (unless outside the UK for the whole period).

 Yes.
-Spouses, civil partners, unmarried partners (2+ years' cohabitation), and dependent children under 18 can apply as dependants.
+Spouses, civil partners, unmarried partners (2-year durable relationship), and dependent children under 18 can apply as dependants.
 Each dependant pays £340 visa fee plus £1,035/year IHS (£776 for under-18s).
 Maintenance: £285 partner, £315 first child, £200 each additional child — waived if sponsor certifies.
 Dependants can work in any sector without restriction (including self-employment) and study without limitations during the visa period.

 Yes — many UK religious organisations hold Temporary Worker — Religious Worker sub-licences and can sponsor overseas workers.
 Sponsor licences cost £611 flat from 8 April 2026 regardless of organisation size (small, medium, large, or charitable status).
 For unpaid volunteer roles, organisations may also hold a Charity Worker sub-licence under the same Temporary Worker framework.
 For pastoral leadership roles, organisations need the Worker — Minister of Religion sub-licence instead (different licence framework).
 The Home Office publishes the public register of sponsors, listing every organisation currently licensed to sponsor each route.